Wandalen/Research/Oit.md

  - Support older hardware
 Cons:
  - Can induce a significant overhead on the geometry processing stage and rasterization, cumullative over all iteration steps.
- - Complexity O(n/2)

 A linear complexity algorithm to capture and sort multiple fragment in single pass.
-Multiple rasterizations of the scenes.Produces good images but is too slow for scenes with many layers.
+Multiple rasterizations of the scenes.
+Produces good images but is too slow for scenes with many layers.

 ### Dual Depth Peeling
 [Paper](https://my.eng.utah.edu/~cs5610/handouts/DualDepthPeeling.pdf)